-State University of New York at Oswego is a public, state school in a small town setting in Oswego, New York.
-SUNY Oswego was founded in 1861 and now enrolls around 7,636 students a year, including 6,673 undergrads.
-SUNY Oswego offers on-campus housing for up to 4,400 students.
-Most students live in off campus housing, and 40% of students spend their weekends on campus.
+State University of New York at Oswego is a public, state school in the small town setting of Oswego, New York.
+SUNY Oswego was founded in 1861 and the school enrolls around 7,058 students a year, which includes 6,135 undergrad students.
+SUNY Oswego provides housing for up to 4,400 students.
+Most students live in off campus housing, and 75% of students spend their weekends on campus.

 Interested in journalism or communications?
 SUNY Oswego students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.

 Interested in Greek life?
 SUNY Oswego has fraternities and sororities.

 Planning to play sports?
 SUNY Oswego has many options for athletes.
 See them all and learn more about life at SUNY Oswego on the Student Life page.

 |Overall Acceptance Rate||80%|